Clear the environment

 import networkx as nx

-# Create the graph from the adjacency matrix
+# Create a directed graph from the adjacency matrix using networkx

 # Plot the graph